Grant Cycle: Monday, February 15th, 2021 – Tuesday, April 16, 2021 at 11:59 pm.

 EEF classroom grants will not cover the cost of basic needs such as clothing, shoes, eyeglasses, general school supplies, or food.
 If you are a Tucson Unified educator seeking assistance in these areas, please contact the EEF office for information about EEF’s programs that address Basic Needs Support for TUSD students.

-Up to $1,000 available to support educational or cultural programs in a pre-kindergarten or kindergarten classroom.
-(K)
+Grants to support educational or cultural programs in a pre-kindergarten or kindergarten classroom.
+PreK-Kindergarten, up to $1,000.

-Up to $1,000 available for projects in an Exceptional Education classroom or setting.
-(K-12)
+Projects in an Exceptional Education classroom or setting.
+PreK-12, up to $1,000.

 Stocker Family Fine Arts & Literacy Grant

-Up to $1,000 available for projects that supplement core curriculum with fine arts and literacy.
-(PreK-12)
+Projects to that supplement core curriculum with fine arts and literacy.
+PreK-12, up to $1,000.

-Up to $1,000 available for STEM-based projects.
-This may include resources for STEM related projects and curriculum, field trips to communities that enrich the understanding of STEM, projects that promote the importance of STEM fields, etc. (PreK-12)
+STEM-based projects.
+This may include resources for STEM related projects and curriculum, field trips to communities that enrich the understanding of STEM, projects that promote the importance of STEM fields, etc. PreK-12, up to $1,000.

-Up to $500 available for educators to fund items that enrich the classroom.
-Items such as special lab equipment, supplies for classrooms and special projects, supplemental reading materials, calculators,recording equipment, etc. (PreK-12)
+Funding for items educators use to enrich the classroom.
+Items such as special lab equipment, supplies for classrooms and special projects, supplemental reading materials, calculators, recording equipment, etc. PreK-12, up to $500

 2. ONLY Tucson Unified staff & educators are eligible to apply.
 Staff may collaborate with students and parents to apply for grant funds.
 However, only TUSD employees may be listed as lead educators and team members on the grant application.